 I am responsible for teaching several courses on CS and Gaming curricula, mostly involving concepts of programming and computer graphics.
-In terms of research, I'm interested in studying synthetic characters and affective computing.
+In terms of research, I'm interested in studying virtual and augmented reality, synthetic characters and affective computing.

 As the director of Digital Games and Simulations program, I teach several courses related to this field, such as Art for Gaming, Advanced Leveling, Senior Project, and Advanced Modeling wit DirectX.
 I also teach for the Computer Science (undergraduate and graduate) programs in courses like Data Structures, Programming Fundamentals, and Databases.